jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

     - Choose the App Profile you have created earlier
     - Choose the `apps.tanzu.vmware.com` profile which include all other Traits and Capabilities you will need in this workshop.
 - Step 3: Select Avaiability Targets:
-    - Click on `Add Availability Target` and choose the AT we created earlier.
+    - Click on `Add Availability Target` and choose the AT we created earlier which targets the app cluster.
 Set # Replicas to `1`.
     - Click on `Add Availability Target` and choose the `workshop-overflow` AT also with `1` replica.
 This will be our Fault Domain
     - Notice that we can configure each AT in Active or Passive mode.
 We will leave both in Active mode so that the Space is scheduled in both Fault Domains and the Route53 records for both Fault Domains are also created
 - Step 4: Click on Create Space.